exasol/row-level-security/doc/user_guide/user_guide.md

 #### Protecting a Table With Role-based RLS

-In case you want to use Role-based security, add a column called `EXA_ROW_ROLES DECIMAL(20,0)` to all the tables you want to protect.
+In case you want to use role-based security, add a column called `EXA_ROW_ROLES DECIMAL(20,0)` to all the tables you want to protect.

 For our example we will create very simple order item list as shown below.